stevedepp/strang/ch5/README.md

 multiply cofactors times the third row of A to get |A| and then divide each cofactor by |A| to get (x, y, z) = third row of A<sup>-1</sup> which produces (0,0,1) when A multiplies xyz again.

 <img width="682" alt="image" src="https://user-images.githubusercontent.com/38410965/107312127-ba98a200-6a5d-11eb-880e-ae338358aece.png">

+the box with columns of A as edges = box with the rows of A has volume = det A = 2.
+oddly, the box from the rows of A<sup>T</sup> has volume 1/|A| = 1/2.

+That the det A = 2 whether measured rows or columns doesnt negate that A<sup>T</sup> has 1/det A